Code-the-Dream-School/python-essentials-v2/lessons/01IntroToPython.md

 ### Project details

-Throughout the class, part of you assignment will be to add to your final project.
+Throughout the class, part of your assignment will be to add to your final project.
 The project has two parts.

 #### 1. Kaggle Data Pipeline